yooperdude/StrikeCommand/StrikeCommandDoc/docs/get-started/flowofplay.md

 :material-exclamation-thick: Procurement and Procurement Upgrades *only occur initially and in between theaters.*

-### Actions
+### Preparation and Actions

 In between picking a mission and planning the mission is preparation.
 You need to understand the threat, understand the target, and decide how best to execute the mission.
 Just tossing airplanes into the sky and YOLO'ing it is not the best option.
 Unforeseen obstacles, SAM sites, or defenses could ruin your day.
+The MC will work with you to display a map, array the intel, and let you determine how best to approach it.

 !!!
 Example